Rlllok/Ignis/progress.md

+# 12 December 2025
+Skeletal animation is currently in a state when it working.
+There are a lot of room for improvement.
+The first thing I want to do is support loading multiple animations.

+For now I am going to store animations in Skeleton structure.
+I think this is not a kind of approach that I want to end with.
+As I see, Skeleton and Animations should be separated.
+I should play with other game engines to find what I like and don't like.

+# 11 December 2025
+Removed/moved code.

 # 10 December 2025
 There is the problem when samples count for animation channels are not equal.
 For now, I turned of optimization when exporting Blender scene.